sleepyfox/purescript-by-example/chapter02/blog_purescript_chapter02.md

 * readFloat
 * and some stuff to do with URIs...

-It's easy enough to get this into the REPL by using:

-    make run

 Make sure that you're in the chapter02 directory and then

     bower install --save purescript-globals